camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 #### SSO for legacy Camunda webapp

-For OAuth2 SSO configuration see package ``org.cibseven.bpm.extension.keycloak.showcase.sso``.
+For OAuth2 SSO configuration see package ``org.cibseven.community.keycloak.showcase.sso``.

 The additional configuration parts in ``application.yaml`` are as follows: